Rishit-dagli/Python3-by-practice/Training Modules/beginner projects/Blackjack/README.md

         name – string variable that stores name of the player or dealer

    • Player Methods
-        calcHand – returns the calculated total of points in hand showHand – prints out player’s hand in a nicely formatted statement addCard – takes in a card and adds it to the player’s hand
+        calcHand – returns the calculated total of points in hand. showHand – prints out player’s hand in a nicely formatted statement. addCard – takes in a card and adds it to the player’s hand.